ravi26067/DSA_Python/Projects/registration_form.md

+# User's Registration in web application

-Sure, let's implement each file step by step.
+Let's implement each file step by step.

 1. **`app/models.py`**: Define the database models using SQLAlchemy.